Doghouse-Mike/my-notes/content/SWRPG/Quotes to use in swrpg.md

 - Is your idiot brain getting fucked by stupid?
 - Have you tried removing the head or destroying the brain?
 - You remind me of school on a Sunday. (no class)
+- Something's afoot (and it's not the thing on my leg)